jasont2022/Projects/README.md

 The links down below are shortcuts to access the source code in this repo:

 ## Contribute
 Contributions are what make the open source community such an amazing place to learn, inspire, develop, and promote intellectual discussions.
-This repository aims to be contribution friendly and any contributions you make are greatly appreciated.
+This repository aims to be contribution friendly and any contributions you make are **greatly appreciated**.
 Please be sure to check out the wiki on guidelines and instructions before contributing to this repository.

 ## Credits
 Again here is the website for more information about the Evil Hangman AI: http://nifty.stanford.edu/2011/schwarz-evil-hangman/